dennowiggle/NetlistOrganiser/README.md

 # NetlistOrganiser
-Tool for reading and analysing Allegro type netlists (and older OrCAD)
+Windows Tool for reading and analysing Allegro type netlists (and older OrCAD).